 Ninfa Sanchez Memorial Graduate Prize ($500)

-For the best paper written in a class in the past year by a student in each category in the department of American Studies & Ethnicity at USC.
 To be eligible, an undergraduate must be enrolled as a major or minor in the Department of American Studies & Ethnicity, and a graduate student must be enrolled in the Ph.D. program in American Studies & Ethnicity.

 2008 First Annual Ninfa Sánchez Awards